telefonicaid/kafnus/doc/01_installation.md

 Kafka Connect now uses a custom-built Docker image with all required plugins included.
 You'll need to:

 1. Build the required JARs (next section)
-2. Place them in the correct structure under `kafka-connect-custom/plugins/`
+2. Place them in under `kafka-connect-custom/plugins/` in the same directory structure shown below.
 3. Build the custom Kafka Connect image